Where: Irma Freeman Center for Imagination located 5006 Penn Ave • Pittsburgh 15224

 We will announce our Award Winners at 5pm.

 - First Friday opening: May 7, 2021 / 6:30 – 9:30pm

 - Art pickup: May 23, 2021 / 1 – 4pm

-In light of everything that has taken place in our country and the world in 2020, this exhibit will explore the roads toward redemption and possibilities.
+In light of everything that has taken place in our country and the world in 2020, this exhibit explores the roads toward redemption and possibilities.
 How does one adapt in a world where our old “normal” has changed to a new “normal”?
 How does one cope and persist, transforming that which is difficult, challenging, and uncertain into something positive and promising?